gvwilson/sdxjs/introduction/index.md

 and all the other open source tools we used in creating these lessons: if we all give a little, we all get a lot.
-I would also like to thank these people for their reviews and feedback;
+I would also like to thank Darren McElligott and Evan Schultz for their reviews and feedback;
 any errors, omissions, or misunderstandings that remain are entirely my fault.

-{% include thanks.html with_url=false %}